blackferncreations/germankeycut/framework.md

 ## Progression

-Progression is one of the most useful observable signals within the framework.
+Progression is an observable signal within the framework.

 It does not require a declaration of acceptance.

-Progression may appear as:
+Progression can appear as:

 * another conversation
 * another order
-* another internal introduction
+* an internal introduction
 * inclusion in the next stage of evaluation
 * a recommendation
 * reduced need for explanation
 * reduced need for verification
 * continued use without renewed comparison

-This distinction matters because explicit approval and actual progression are not equivalent.
+This distinction matters because expressed approval and actual progression are not equivalent.

 A meeting can feel positive while nothing continues.

 A restrained interaction can produce a significant next step.

-GermanKeyCut therefore treats progression as more informative than expressed enthusiasm alone.
+GermanKeyCut therefore treats progression as more informative than enthusiasm alone.

 ---

-## Evidence and Public Proof
+## Public Proof and Structural Evidence

-The framework distinguishes between **structural evidence** and **public proof**.
+GermanKeyCut distinguishes between **public proof** and **structural evidence**.

+They serve different evaluation functions and may therefore appear at different interfaces.

+### Public proof

+Public proof can include:

+* case studies
+* testimonials
+* client logos
+* named success stories
+* public performance claims

+These are communication formats.

+They may be useful where the relevant evaluation requires them.

-They are not the same thing.
+They are not a required component of structural positioning.

+### Structural evidence

-Structural evidence can include:
+Structural evidence exists where an offer can support the evaluation being made.

+It can include:

-* documentation
+* technical documentation
+* certifications
-* technical competence
+* specialist competence
 * verifiable claims
-* certifications
-* specialist depth
 * clear responsibility
 * operational performance
-* repeated reliability
+* process reliability
-* relevant execution
+* repeated execution

-Evidence exists where an offer can support the evaluation being made.

-Public proof is a communication format.

-Case studies, testimonials, client logos and public success stories are examples of public proof.

-They may be useful in some contexts.

-They are not a required component of structural positioning.

-GermanKeyCut does not assume that confidential client work should be converted into public marketing material.

-High-value strategic engagements can involve problems, decisions and interventions that clients have no reason to disclose publicly.

-The absence of public case studies should therefore not be interpreted as the absence of evidence.

-**Public proof is not the same as structural evidence.**
+Evidence therefore does not have to appear publicly to be structurally relevant.

-The relevant evidence should exist at the interface where the relevant evaluation occurs.
+The appropriate evidence depends on the interface and the decision being made.

 ---